iluvjava/Maths/Notebook 2.0 obsidian/MATH 999 Paper Reviews and Frontier Mathematics/The Laplacian Matrix.md

 ---
 ### **Graph Fourier Transform**

-Ok, first you need to know about regular Fourier Transform [[Fourier Transform]]
+Ok, first you need to know about regular Fourier Transform [[Introduction to Fourier Transform Fourier Series]]

 The graph Fourier Transform make use of the Eigenspace of the matrix $L$.
 It's applied on any function mapping $V\mapsto \mathbb{R}$, and transform the function mapping $\{\lambda_l\}_{l = 1}^{|V|}$.
 These 2 sets have the same cardinality.